-Stan Tekiela is an author /naturalist and wildlife photographer who travels the US to study and photograph wildlife.
-He can be followed on www.facebook.com and twitter.com.
-He can be contacted via his web page at www.naturesmart.com
+Stan Tekiela is an author / naturalist and wildlife photographer who travels the U.S. to study and photography wildlife.
+He can be followed on www.facebook and twitter.
+He can be contacted at his web page at www.naturesmart.com.

 The nationally syndicated NatureSmart Column appears in over 25 cities spanning 4 states: Minnesota, Wisconsin, Michigan, Illinois,and Pennsylvania.
 It is a bi-weekly column circulated to over 750,000 readers.

 Over the past 30 years I've had many chances to study and photograph all sorts of critters.
 From tiny shrews to massive moose.
 But there are a few critters that I still haven't had a chance to photograph and get to know.
 While out for a walk recently on a wintery day with a friend we happened...